Qiskit/qiskit/docs/migration_guides/qi_migration.rst

     c.
 Accessing **runtime-enabled backends** (or cloud simulators): **Runtime Primitives**
     d.
 Accessing **non runtime-enabled backends** : **Backend Primitives**

+Arguably, the ``Sampler`` is the closest primitive to :class:`~qiskit.utils.QuantumInstance`, as they both execute circuits and provide a result back.
+However, with the :class:`~qiskit.utils.QuantumInstance`, the result data was backend dependent (it could be a counts ``dict``, a ``numpy.array`` for statevector simulations, etc), while the ``Sampler`` normalizes its ``SamplerResult`` to return a ``QuasiDistribution`` object with the resulting quasi-probability distribution.

+The ``Estimator`` provides a specific abstraction for the expectation value calculation that can replace the use of ``QuantumInstance`` as well as the associated pre- and post-processing steps, usually performed with an additional library such as :mod:`qiskit.opflow`.

 Choosing the right primitive for your settings
 ==============================================